pharmbio/robotlab/sop-imager.md

   - In doubt, stop the robot immediately using this button
   - Then press the stop button in the user interface

-## Unloading the fridge
+## Fridge unloading

-To unload the fridge use `fridge-unload` and pick up to 12 plates from the select box.
+Use `fridge-unload` and select up to 18 plates.

 Before starting: